mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 14 August 2025

-- The average temperature today is 24.01˚C,
+- The average temperature today is 23.2˚C,
-- With highs of 24.99˚C and lows of 23.31˚C,
+- With highs of 24.41˚C and lows of 22.61˚C,
-- It may feel like 24.11˚C with scattered clouds
+- It may feel like 23.3˚C with few clouds
-- The wind speed is 5.14m/s and visibility is 10000m
+- The wind speed is 3.6m/s and visibility is 10000m
-- The pressure is 1018hPa and humidity is 63%
+- The pressure is 1019hPa and humidity is 66%
 - The sun will rise at 04:51 and set at 19:34

 <!-- weather_marker ends -->